Nonparametric learning from Bayesian models with randomized objective functions: Foundations of Nonparametric Learning

 This is true regardless of whether $F_0$ is in the model space of $\cF_\Theta$ and is well-motivated as the target of statistical model fitting \cite{Akaike1981a,burnham2003model,Walker2013,Bissiri2016}.

-Uncertainty in the value of $\theta_0$ flows directly from uncertainty in $F_0$.
-In reality, of course $F_0$ is unknown, but being ``Bayesian'' we can place a prior on it, $\pi(F)$, for $F \in \cF$, that should reflect our honest uncertainty about $F_0$.
+Uncertainty in this unknown value $\theta_0$ flows directly from uncertainty in $F_0$.
+Of course $F_0$ is unknown, but being ``Bayesian'' we can place a prior on it, $\pi(F)$, for $F \in \cF$, that should reflect our honest uncertainty about $F_0$.
 Typically the prior should have broad support unless we have special knowledge to hand, which is a problem with a parametric modelling approach that only supports a family of distribution functions indexed by a finite-dimensional parameter.
-The Bayesian NP literature provides a range of priors for this sole purpose, see for example \cite{hjort2010bayesian}.
+The Bayesian NP literature however provides a range of priors for this sole purpose \cite{hjort2010bayesian}.
 Once a prior for $F$ is chosen, the correct way to propagate uncertainty about $\theta$ comes naturally from the posterior distribution for the law ${\cal L}[\theta(F) | x_{1:n}]$, via ${\cal L}[F | x_{1:n}]$, where $\theta(F) = \argmax_{\theta\in\Theta} \int \log f_\theta(x) dF(x)$.
-The posterior on the parameter of interest is then captured in the marginal by treating $F$ as a latent probability measure,
+The posterior for the parameter is then captured in the marginal by treating $F$ as a latent auxiliary probability measure,